edgar-care/frontend/.github/pull_request_template.md

 - [ ] I have assigned this PR to myself
 - [ ] I have added at least 1 reviewer
 - [ ] I have added the needed labels
-- [ ] I have linked this PR to an issue
-- [ ] I have linked this PR to a milestone
-- [ ] I have linked this PR to a project
+- [ ] I have linked this PR to a clickup task
 - [ ] I have tested this code
 - [ ] I have added / updated tests (unit / functionals / end-to-end / ...)
 - [ ] I have updated the README and other relevant documents (guides...)